-ARNETT & FOSTER, P.L.L.C.
+/s/ Arnett & Foster, P.L.L.C.

-Charleston, West Virginia September 25, 2007
+Charleston, West Virginia March 12, 2007

-REPORT OF MANAGEMENT'S ASSESSMENT OF INTERNAL CONTROL OVER FINANCIAL REPORTING 60:(as restated)
+REPORT OF MANAGEMENT'S ASSESSMENT OF INTERNAL CONTROL OVER FINANCIAL REPORTING

 Summit Financial Group, Inc. is responsible for the preparation, integrity, and fair presentation of the consolidated financial statements included in this annual report.
 The consolidated financial statements and notes included in this annual report have been prepared in conformity with United States generally accepted accounting principles and necessarily include some amounts that are based on management's best estimates and judgments.